 Neither the disciples on the road to Emmaus, nor Mary Magdalene, recognized Jesus immediately after the resurrection.
 Why this was is not clear.
-The disciples may have been too angry or hurt by Jesus' death, and Mary's grief may have blinded her, but that they did not recognize Jesus is clear.
-Only after the Lord breaks the bread and calls Mary by name do the disciples and Mary recognize him.
+The disciples may have been too angry or hurt by Jesus' death, and Mary's grief may have blinded her.
+Only after the Lord calls her by name does Mary recognize him.

 Most of us have experienced this in everyday life.
 If we are waiting for someone at an airport or bus station and they don't appear with the other arriving travelers, we find ourselves wondering whether we missed the person for whom we are waiting or whether they are on a different flight.
 We scan the crowds, ask others if they were on the same flight for bus, and sometimes check to see if they are at other exits.
 Only when the person calls our name or we see them sitting in a corner of the station do we realize that our anxiety blinded us to the obvious.

 It is clear that the gospels want to teach us about the resurrected Jesus through signs and sounds.
 We have only to quiet ourselves and pay attention to see the risen Jesus among us.
 Every time we gather for the Eucharist the Lord is among us in the breaking of the bread.
 Every time we pause to listen to him in prayer, he lives within us.
 When we open our hearts to hear the word as a call to change, we encounter the Christ who is always active, but when are hearts are troubled or distracted by large or small concerns, we miss the presence of the One who is always looking for us.

 Today, remember the times the Lord called you by name.

 What concerns most often blind you to the presence of God in the world?